 Is the pupil's social/linguistic behaviour age-appropriate?
-Does the pupil understand a range of questions, instructions and a story, told Y/N in their first language? .,,, Is the pupil's speech clearly articulated?
-Is the pupil able to speak accurately at a social level?
+Does the pupil understand a range of questions, instructions and a story, told in their first language?
+Is the pupil's speech clearly articulated? le the numil chie to encel accurately at a cocial level?
+Y/N Is the pupil able to speak accurately at a social level?
 Is the pupil's vocabulary appropriate/sophisticated/limited?
-Y/N is the public vocabulary appropriate/sophisticated/illitted: I/N

 Does the pupil use correct grammatical structures?
-Y/N Can the pupil talk about the past, present and future using correct verbal forms?
+Can the pupil talk about the past, present and future using correct verbal forms?
 Do you have any concerns?
-Y/N Do you have any comments regarding the pupil's social interaction with you during the assessment?
-Y/N 2.65 Can the pupil read and write in their first language?
-Y/N Can the pupil complete age-appropriate mathematics tasks with limited language context?
+Y/N Do you have any comments regarding the pupil's social interaction with you Y/N during the assessment?
+Can the pupil read and write in their first language?
+Y/N Can the numil complete and enprepriets methometics tasks with limited Can the pupil complete age-appropriate mathematics tasks with limited language context?